- Science and Faith: Seeking Mutually-Enhancing Engagement 10 months ago

-- Contemplating the Big Questions through Tiny Matter one year ago
+- Contemplating the Big Questions through Tiny Matter 3 years ago

 Andrew Briggs is Professor of Nanomaterials at Oxford University.
 He has been awarded a Royal Society Research Fellowship in the Physical Sciences, and has led several interdisciplinary projects, with major industrial sponsorship from companies such as BNFL, Toppan, Hitachi, and Hewlett-Packard.
 He has over 525 publications, the majority in internationally refereed journals.
 From 2002 – 2009 he held an EPSRC Professorial Research Fellowship, and was Director of the Quantum Information Processing Interdisciplinary Research Collaboration, with a brief to build and coordinate a multidisciplinary team of researchers to address key challenges in QIP.